Get to know Tabby’s Place.

-Fifteen years later, that cat — Tabby — had become a cherished member of Jonathan and Sharon’s family.
-Tabby’s 1999 cancer diagnosis shook Jonathan’s core, moving him to resign from his job and devote the rest of his life to cats.
+Soon that cat — Tabby — had become a cherished member of Jonathan and Sharon’s family.
+Tabby’s cancer diagnosis shook Jonathan’s core, moving him to resign from his job and devote the rest of his life to cats.
 The result is Tabby’s Place: a Cat Sanctuary.
 To this day, as he cares for Tabby’s Place’s 100+ cats, Jonathan feels that he is thanking and caring for Tabby all over again.

 What is your mission?

 Tabby’s Place is devoted to rescuing cats from the most hopeless situations, and providing them with love, first-rate medical care, and a delightful home as they await adoption.